 #Conclusion

-The QnA Maker service is very easy and powerful.
-You can create a bot in a few minutes by just giving a link to your FAQ.
-If your FAQ contains enough entries, the bot can be autonomous.
-This may help you reducing support cost, while preserving a good quality of service.
+The QnA Maker service is straightforward and powerful.
+You can create a bot in just a few minutes by providing a link to your FAQ.
+If your FAQ contains enough entries, the bot can handle questions autonomously, helping you reduce support costs while maintaining a high quality of service.

 Do you have a question or a suggestion about this post?
 Contact me!